3.7.8. Retry Failed Steps

 Step Retry Intervals#

+By default, a step is retried immediately after it fails.
 To specify a wait time before a step is retried, pass a retryInterval property to the step's configuration object.
 Its value is a number of seconds to wait before retrying the step.

 For example: